ColeTrammer/iros/docs/fs.md

 *lock* - used to lock the file

-*devuce* - backing device of the file
+*device* - backing device of the file

 *private_data* - can be used to store arbitrary data